Neixiiss/Neixiiss/README.md

 - 👋 Hi, I’m @Neixiiss
 - 👀 I’m interested in Programming Languages.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python/Javascript
 - 💞️ I’m looking to collaborate on --> not now :)
 - 📫 How to reach me --> who seeks will find!